tokenn-com/ico/README.md

 Unlock Period - After  the  retention  period  has  ended,  team  members  and  advisors  are  allowed  to  unlock  their  token share, thus triggering the transfer to their own accounts.

 Destruction - At least 500 days after finalization of the crowdsale, this contract instance can be destroyed by the contract’s owner.
 All remaining tokens of this contract instance will be transferred to the owner’s account.
 Team members and advisors who have not unlocked their tokens share will lose them.

-Team Member or Advisor -  A number of tokens can be assigned to these accounts.
-After the expiration of the initial retention period, they can unlock (i.e. withdraw) their share in tokens, which will be transferred to their accounts.

-### Constraints

-Allocation - The amount of allocated tokens can be set for every team member or advisor account only once.
-The total amount of allocated tokens must not exceed the predefined cap (see Constants).

-Total Supply - The  predefined cap of allocated tokens must not be greater than the amount of initially minted tokens LOCKED, otherwise it would be possible to allocate more tokens than available, i.e.  some team members won’t be able to unlock their share.

 # Contracts Deployment Order